It’s common for new mothers to suffer from postnatal mental illness, but only half receive the treatment they need. We are campaigning to change that.

 A simple low-cost solution

 We’re demanding better six week postnatal check-ups so that all new mothers with a mental health problem can access the treatment available.
+Currently, health professionals are not funded to give mothers a six week check.
+We are campaigning for the government to provide specific funding and guidance to enable healthcare professionals to give every mother a good six week check.

 You can help